 During my first job as a waiter, I discovered that I wasn’t a warm person at all.
 Because I overdo most of the things.
 Overly smiling, being too nice, and talking too much.
 People thought I was doing that for the tip.
 Which I did.

 So, I decided to change my approach.
 I did things with no expectations in mind.
 Suddenly, I saw things differently.
-My goal wasn’t to earn a lot of tips, it was to make people feel welcomed.
-I smile with my heart and did things for the sake of my guests.
-And with the time, my tips increased automatically.
+My goal wasn’t to earn a lot of tips, it was to make people feel welcome.
+I smile with my heart and do things for the sake of my guests.
+And with time, my tips increased automatically.

 #4 Respecting boundaries

 Different people have different kinds of boundaries.
-Identifying and respecting each guest’s boundaries is one of the essential socials skill I have learned.
+Identifying and respecting each guest’s boundaries is one of the essential social skills I have learned.
 It is important to respect the boundaries of others.
 Because by overstepping it, people will become defensive.
 When they are defensive, they won’t open up to you.

 Therefore, it is also significant to identify the boundaries.
 It’s easy when you observe more than you talk.
 While you listen and observe, you find many clues to how far you can go.
 What are they talking about?
 Is it about something serious like family or business?
 Then don’t even try to put yourself in.
 It backfires when you say: “Yeah, I miss my grandmother, too.”
 Especially when you aren’t in that conversation.